getml/getml.com/src/docs/install/packages/linux.md

 [](){#separate-installation-of-engine}
 ### Separate installation of engine

 In some cases it might be preferred to install the engine separately on Linux machines.
-For example, if you want to use the [enterprise edition](../../enterprise/benefits.md) of the engine.
+For example, if you want to use the [Enterprise edition](../../enterprise/benefits.md) of the engine.

 Please execute the following commands, replacing `ARCH` with either `x64` or `arm64`, depending on your architecture.